 Since quacks in the first place are unlicensed individuals who do not operate under the appropriate regulatory body, it is very difficult to track and discipline them when they err.
 Knowing that there is no legal body to hold them accountable, quacks get away with unprofessional and unethical practices which hurt architecture.

 Also, withdrawing their license to practice professionally is impossible as they have none in the first place.
 Whereas when licensed architects err, they face disciplinary actions.
 They could be suspended from practice for a period of time or have their license revoked completely.

-Thankfully, several categories of registrable individuals has been created by the regulatory body of architects in Nigeria to enable more people come into its fold and become architects.
+Thankfully, several categories of registrable individuals have been created by the regulatory body of architects in Nigeria to enable more people to come into its fold and become architects.
 If interested, you can contact the Architect’s Registration Council of Nigeria for more details.

 2. Quacks weaken the profession where they are prevalent.

 The prevalence of quacks in a profession undermines the professionalism of that profession.
 This is so because quackery is synonymous with poor, shoddy and unprofessional practices.
 When this becomes the norm, the perception of professionals within that locality gets tainted.

 These are the perceptions quackery can cause.
 In situations where the professional contributions of licensed architects are in reduced demand because of quackery, there will be a threat to the practice of Architecture.
 If this situation persists, Architectural practices are likely to get weakened, and poorly patronized and clients will be exposed to substandard services.

 3. Quack actions can result in unpalatable consequences.

 When quacks lead projects that are beyond their training, experience and comprehension, there is always a high chance of project failure.
 In architecture, failure could be unpalatable and could result in the loss of lives and properties.

 Building collapse has become common in Nigeria today and most authorities in the construction industries are attributing it majorly to the prevalence of quackery and the use of substandard materials.